eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Experience with distributed data processing systems like Spark and Hadoop
 	- Familiarity with interactive data visualization using tools like D3.js
 + Experience with: Large scale distributed computing, Database internals, Big Data engines e.g. Spark, Hadoop
++ You are comfortable with Big Data technologies like Hadoop, Spark, Hive, Presto etc.
 + skill set:
 	- 2+ years experience with R or Python
 	- 2+ years experience with predictive modeling